sbabic/swupdate/doc/source/building-with-yocto.rst

 contains recipes to build the new library (`libubootenv`) and adjust SWUpdate to be linked against it.
 To use it as replacement for u-boot-fw-utils:

-        - set PREFERRED_PROVIDER_u-boot-fw-utils = "libuboot"
+        - set PREFERRED_PROVIDER_u-boot-fw-utils = "libubootenv"
         - add to SWUpdate config:

 ::